 Following are the main license types you’ll need to consider when operating an online business:

 Also known as sales tax permit or sales and use tax permit.
 This is a specific type of business licence required for businesses that sell taxable goods or services.
 The seller’s permit is required so that your e-commerce business can collect and remit state sales tax.

-Alaska, Delaware, Montana, New Hampshire, and Oregon have no state sales tax (seller’s permit not necessary there).
-Of the other 45 states with sales tax, all of them (except Florida and Missouri) require online sellers to get a seller’s permit.
+Alaska, Delaware, Montana, New Hampshire, and Oregon have no state sales tax, so the seller’s permit is not necessary there.
+Of the other 45 states with sales tax, all of them except Florida and Missouri require online sellers to get a seller’s permit.